 Since about 10-15% of dental implant complications are related to bacterial infection–and most of the implant failures–this seems like a good step.

 Infection is the biggest threat to the success of your dental implants.
 We make sure that your risk of infection is minimized and your dental implants are most likely to be successful.

 First, the main risk to your dental implants is periodontal disease, which we make sure to treat before you receive your dental implants.
 Next, we will make sure that your dental implant procedure is performed according to the best practices in dentistry.
 Finally, if necessary, we may prescribe antibiotics to help prevent infection.

 And you can help, too.
 By practicing normal oral hygiene–brushing, flossing, and making your regular checkups–you can protect your dental implants from bacteria.

-To learn more about dental implants and how we work to make them as successful as possible, please contact Dental Excellence of Blue Bell in Philadelphia.
+To learn more about dental implants and how we work to make them as successful as possible, please call Dental Excellence of Blue Bell in Philadelphia at (610) 272-0828.